 2026 Charles Parker Day: Friday 8 May

-The 2026 Charles Parker Day – the annual celebration of the audio feature, past, present, and future – returns to the University of Salford’s Digital Media Performance Lab in MediaCityUK.
-We are delighted that the day will once again be chaired by Kellie While.
+The Charles Parker Day – the annual celebration of the audio feature, past, present and future – returns to the University of Salford’s Digital Media Performance Lab in MediaCityUK.
+We are delighted that the event will once again be chaired by Kellie While.
 The sessions will explore the importance of the creative audio feature in today’s busy media landscape.
 The day will examine the power and importance of listening – both to the voices of ordinary people telling extraordinary stories, and to creative audio features, those which cease to be background sound and actually stop the listener in their tracks.

 The Charles Parker Archive Trust is a charity and the conference is free to attend.
 If you are able to do so, a donation towards the running costs of the day would be greatly appreciated and can be made when booking your ticket.